-Hours 2 and 3 for EM1-3: The second and third hours are small group sessions.
-The EM1- 3 residents rotate through three 40-minute sessions with their respective PGY year and receive teaching specific to their training level.
-The sessions cover the more detailed aspects of the topic for the day, including treatment options, the evidence supporting treatment and ancillary tests, literature review, discussion of podcasts and case-based teaching.
+Small Groups for PGY-1–3 Residents: Residents rotate through three 40-minute sessions with their respective PGY group and receive teaching specific to their training level.
+The sessions cover the more detailed aspects of the topic for the day, including treatment options, evidence supporting treatment and ancillary tests, literature review, podcasts and case-based teaching.
 These sessions encourage group interaction and discussion.

-Hours 2 and 3 for EM4: The EM4 residents attend a two-hour session that focuses on advanced learning.
+PGY-4 Small Group: PGY-4 residents attend a two-hour session that focuses on advanced learning.
 The first hour may include practice-based guidelines and their supporting evidence, case discussion, oral board review or review of literature.
-The second hour covers topics that every new attending will encounter in their practice.
-These include billing, building your CV, malpractice issues, comparison of different practice settings and opportunities for career paths, financial issues, and other topics that residents suggest for inclusion in these sessions.
+The second hour covers topics that all new attending physicians will encounter in their practice.
+These include billing, building a CV, malpractice issues, comparison of practice settings and career path opportunities, financial issues and other topics that residents suggest.

-A monthly one-hour mortality and morbidity conference is held to discuss cases submitted by faculty, residents or nurses, or that are obtained via our hospital reporting system.
-An EM3 resident leads the session in conjunction with a faculty mentor.
-These multidisciplinary discussions allow for all members of our patient care teams to follow the case presentation and discussion of the case by an analysis of a standard set of factors known to contribute to error in the emergency department.
-This involves a systems-based approach, which analyzes not only errors in judgment or decision-making, but also contributing factors, such as failures in teamwork and communication, availability of departmental and institutional resources, and societal factors that led to a particular outcome.
-These sessions are used to help make recommendations to our clinical leadership to remedy deficits that are identified.
+A monthly one-hour mortality and morbidity conference is held to discuss cases that are submitted by faculty members, residents or nurses, or that are obtained via our hospital reporting system.
+A PGY-3 resident leads the session in conjunction with a faculty mentor.
+These multidisciplinary conferences allow all members of our patient care team to follow the case presentation and discussion with an analysis of a standard set of factors known to contribute to error in the emergency department.
+This involves a systems-based approach, which is analyzed not only for errors in judgment or decision-making, but also for contributing factors such as breakdowns in teamwork and communication, availability of departmental and institutional resources, and societal factors that led to a particular outcome.
+These sessions are used to help make recommendations to our clinical leadership to remedy identified deficits.

 Core Content Lecture Series

-EM2 and EM3 residents are required to prepare lectures covering core content topics in emergency medicine.
-EM2 residents present a 30-minute talk, and EM3 residents present a 60-minute talk.
-All residents are provided with one-on-one assistance from the program director for content and slide preparation.
-EM4 residents are required to participate in the same fashion as a faculty member and run small group discussions on our highly interactive teaching days.
+In this series, PGY-2 and PGY-3 residents prepare lectures covering core content topics in emergency medicine.
+PGY-2 residents present a 30-minute talk, and PGY-3 residents present a 60-minute talk.
+All residents are given one-on-one guidance from a program director for content and slide preparation.

 Trauma Conference Series

-This is a series of interactive presentations and are a joint-led conference between the Department of Emergency Medicine and the Division of Acute Care and Adult Trauma Surgery.
-These conferences take place quarterly and have one resident from emergency medicine and one from surgery present a case for discussion by the audience.
+These interactive presentations occur during joint conferences between the Department of Emergency Medicine and the Department of Surgery’s Division of Acute Care Surgery.
+During the conferences, which take place quarterly, one resident from emergency medicine and one from surgery present a case for discussion by the audience.
 Each case has take-home pearls for diagnosis or management.

-This series, which occurs monthly, is focused on teaching residents the basics of reading the medical literature and determining the applicability to their own practice.
-EM2 residents develop a PICO question (P - patient, problem or population; I - intervention; C - comparison, control or comparator, O - outcome) under the mentorship of our two EBM faculty members and work with the assistance of a medical librarian to find answers to their questions.
+This series, which occurs monthly, is focused on teaching residents the basics of reading medical literature and determining the applicability to their practice.
+Each PGY-2 resident develops a PICO question (P - patient, problem or population; I - intervention; C - comparison, control or comparator, O - outcome) under the mentorship of our two EBM faculty members and works with the assistance of a medical librarian to find answers.
 They present an objective review of the literature and lead a discussion of the article with the group.

-This series, which occurs quarterly, is focused on teaching residents the basics of basic research skills.
-Core research faculty members lead sessions on research, ethical conduct, IRB and basic stats.
-In addition, short Web-based didactics are available, which have been prepared by our faculty members to help educate residents about key areas of their research, such as study design, identifying study populations, and writing abstracts and posters.
+This series, which occurs quarterly, is focused on teaching residents basic research skills.
+Core research faculty members lead sessions on research, ethical conduct, Institutional Review Board (IRB) and basic statistics.
+In addition, short web-based didactics are available, which have been prepared by our faculty members to help educate residents about key areas of their research, such as study design, identifying study populations, and writing abstracts and posters.

-The ultrasound curriculum is composed of both small-group teaching sessions incorporated into our highly interactive teaching days and dedicated skill sessions in conference.
-A total of 10 hours of dedicated content occurs per year, as well as clinical correlation sessions in our small-group teaching.
-This curriculum is designed to supplement the ultrasound experience residents obtain during their ultrasound rotations in their first and second years, and while they are working in the Emergency Department.
+Point-of-care ultrasound education during our weekly conferences is delivered through didactic and hands-on sessions, in small-group teaching sessions that are incorporated into our longitudinal, symptom-based curriculum, as well as in dedicated interactive workshops.
+This curriculum is designed to supplement the ultrasound experience residents obtain during their ultrasound rotations in the PGY-1 year and while they are working clinically in the emergency department.

-Reviews are held annually for both oral and written examination.
-All residents are able to participate in simulated oral boards cases with faculty members during conference time twice a year.
-Additionally, graduating residents are invited to a supplemental session to enhance their experience.
-Additionally, a full-day interactive session of high-yield content is held shortly prior the annual in-service exam.
+Reviews are held annually for both oral and written examinations.
+All residents participate in simulated oral boards cases with faculty members during conference twice per year.
+Additionally, a full-day interactive session of high-yield content is held shortly before the annual in-service exam.
 Residents obtain electronic review materials via the education committee and the program director.

-Grand Rounds lectures occur between six to eight times per year.
+Grand Rounds lectures occur six to eight times per year.
 Experts in the field of emergency medicine are invited to discuss their areas of interest with the emergency department.
 Recent topics have included: “LGBTQ and Sometimes I,” “Improving End-of-Life Care in the Emergency Department” and “Gun Violence—A Biopsychosocial Disease: Roles of Emergency Physicians.”

-This conference, held 10 to 12 times a year, is devoted to the discussion of patients with interesting and/or difficult management problems that may involve deceptive presentations.
-Cases are presented by EM3 residents in a session co-run with the director of the Department of Emergency Medicine, Gabor Kelen, M.D.
+This conference, held 12 times each year, is devoted to discussion of patients with interesting and/or difficult management problems that may involve deceptive presentations.
+Cases are presented by PGY-3 residents in a session co-run with the director of the Department of Emergency Medicine, Gabor Kelen, M.D.
 These sessions incorporate audience participation and input from a panel composed of EM faculty members and PGY-4 residents.

-In addition to the sessions listed above, residents receive instruction in EKG interpretation, radiology reading and splinting and participate in a departmental CPC competition.
+In addition to the sessions listed above, residents receive instruction in electrocardiogram interpretation, radiology reading and splinting, and participate in a departmental Clinical Pathologic Case (CPC) competition.
 Residents also participate in sessions on residents as teachers in the emergency department.
-A dedicated hour is also held quarterly in which residents can meet with their QI groups during conference time.
+A dedicated hour is also held quarterly in which residents can meet with their quality improvement (QI) groups during conference time.